 Valentia is renowned for its high-quality slate, which was first quarried here in 1816 – Valentia slate was used to roof London's Houses of Parliament and Westminster Cathedral, and Paris' Palais Garnier opera house.
-The quarry, abandoned in 1911, reopened in 1999 and produces slate objects including billiard tables.
+The quarry, abandoned in 1911, reopened in 1999 and produces slate objects including billiard-table bases.

 The island measures just 11km long by 3km wide; Knightstown, at the eastern end of the island, is its only village.